 5. You Lose Sleep Over The Tenancy.

 Owning a rental property and being a landlord should not affect your mental health or everyday life.
 If your tenant renting out your rental property is keeping you up at night.
 Your non-renewal notice is your time to take back your psyche.
 Another solid reason to hire a property manager is to pass the buck of the duty falling on you.
-If you are a first-time investor, it's an absolute must to have a property manager.
+If you are a first-time investor, it’s an absolute must to have a property manager who is familiar with Orlando’s rental laws.
 Suppose you are looking at the property as an investment like you would a stock.
 Are you better off opening a T.D.
 Ameritrade or Robinhood account and picking your individual stock portfolio?
 Or having a wealth manager or stockbroker build out your portfolio?
 Heck, even a solid Acorns account is a good option.
-If you're losing sleep over your tenant for any number of reasons, then it is best to consider non-renewing your tenant's lease or hire a property management company.
+If you’re losing sleep over your tenant for any number of reasons, then it is best to consider non-renewing your tenant’s lease or hire a property management company.
 To which they will non-renew the lease agreement for you.

 6. Your Tenant Can’t Follow The Lease Agreement.